tanyaofei/minecraft-fakeplayer/README.md

 4. Edit your `config.yml`, set `i18n.locale` to the name suffix which you just created such as `en_us`
 5. Type `/fp reload-translation` to reload translation file.
 If you change `i18n.local`, you should `/fp reload` first

-**Make sure the translation file is encoding with UTF-8**
+**Make sure the translation file is encoded with UTF-8**

 # FAQs

 ## xxx lost connection: PacketEvents 2.0 failed to inject

-Some plugin change the `Connection` of the fake player, You can set `prevent-kicking` to `ALWAYS` to solve it.
+Some plugin changes the `Connection` of the fake player, You can set `prevent-kicking` to `ALWAYS` to solve it.

 ```yaml
 # config.yml